alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 #### Swap memory used

 If your Redis service instance is running low on memory, it will start to swap memory onto the hard disk.
-To reduce memory swapping, you can reduce the amount of memory your apps use or upgrade your service plan.
+To reduce memory swapping, you can reduce the amount of memory your Redis service instance uses or upgrade your service plan.

 #### Key evictions